Q: What documents do I need to submit for my I-20?

 Q: I received my I-20, and I would like to extend my program date.
 Can I do this?

 A: We use standard program dates at the point of issuing the initial I-20.
 The I-20 length is consistent for all new students in a specific program, is based on required full-time enrollment, and is not changed based on individual preferences.
 In order to qualify for an I-20 extension, a student must have additional degree requirements to complete and must have compelling and documented academic or medical reasons for the extension.
-Please note that you can start to send the I20 extension request in the final term listed on the old I20.
-Please do not submit the request only a few days before your arrival date, we need time to process your request.
+Please note that you can start to send the I-20 extension request in the final term listed on the old I-20.
+Please submit your I-20 extension request through M-Passport at least 2 weeks prior to your current I-20 end date.
+Sooner is better.

 Q: Why is my program name at the University of Michigan different from the program name that appears on my I-20?